icure/medtech-docs/sdks/explanations/data-model/data-model-healthcare-professional.md

 )
 ```

-After that, the Doctor receives a notification from the Patient and shares the data with them.
+After that, the Doctor checks if there are new Notifications from the Patient and shares the data with them.

 <!-- file://code-samples/explanation/doctor-shares-data-with-patient/index.mts snippet:doctor receives notification-->
 ```typescript